Bachelor of Science (BS): Multimedia and Animation Degree Overview

 - Motion graphics

-- Post production for digital media
+- Post-production for digital media

-- Digital video editing
+- Film and digital video editing

 Popular Career Options

+Graduates in the multimedia and animation program are prepared to work in Web design, film, game design, television and other forms of interactive media.
 With an in-depth understanding of multimedia and animation technologies and techniques, graduates can find entry-level career opportunities in a variety of fields and positions, including:

 - Web designer